cdesai/alamotable/README.md

 Thank you and hope you will find it useful.

+## Screenshots
 This is how the final app will look like.

 ![AlamoTable Home Screen](/screenshots/alamo-table-homescreen.png "AlamoTable Demo App")
 ![AlamoTable Play Track Screen](/screenshots/alamo-table-song-preview.png "AlamoTable Demo App")